 No, this is not the trailer for the Weather Channel’s latest “what would happen to your house if it were relocated to Jupiter?” documentary.
 The rising waters at the Manzanita Park and Drive can flood parked cars up to their windows.
 If it’s raining Gate 5 Road, Marinship Way and Liberty Ship Way have water flood into the streets from storm drains.
 High winds can also radically increase flooding by creating waves that flow over higher ground.
 Salt water is far more damaging to cars than fresh water, even with brief one-time exposure.

-For tide tables scroll down to the bottom of this page.
+For Sausalito tide tables please scroll down to the bottom of this page.

-The FEMA flood zones maps were revised in 2016 to reflect recent experiences with higher levels of flooding across the United States.
+The FEMA flood zones maps went through their most recent major revision in 2016 (and as of 2021 are still current) to reflect recent experiences with higher levels of flooding across the United States.
 The sample image of Sausalito below shows Sausalito’s flood zones.
 You can click on the image to see the original map, which is interactive and where you can zoom in to much higher resolution.
 We advise that you don’t rely on the smaller image here but click through to the FEMA website since it’s so much more detailed when you zoom in.
 This map factors for near-term potential rising sea levels and does not necessarily match official local flood insurance maps.

 Insiders Tip: When you go to the FEMA website they put a notice up over the map, and to get that pop-up to disappear you have to scroll down and check a box at the bottom.
 Then enter “Sausalito” in the search window to zoom in, as shown below.